Forecast Analysis: Evaluating Amazon’s Growth Sustainability

 The forecast model should present historic revenue, forecast revenue, base operating income, and risk-adjusted operating income.
 This format reveals if revenue growth can mask declining profit conversion.
 The key insight of the analysis is that Amazon can grow revenue but not profit if efficiency in the delivery process is not improved.
 The end of the world would not necessarily involve lost revenue.
 It could start with increased shipping costs, avoidable returns, escalated support in customer service, and rework in the warehouse that decrease the profitability of each additional dollar of growth.

-Figure 1: Forecast Analysis Showing Revenue Growth vs Operating Income Under Risk Conditions (Power BI)
+Figure 1: Forecast Analysis Showing Revenue, Operating Income, and Risk-Adjusted Income (Power BI)

 This forecast provides management with a view of the difference between the forecast baseline and the forecast risk-adjusted.
 If risk-adjusted operating income is not growing while revenue is growing, then the quality of growth is suffering.
 Management should then drill down into cost per order, regional fill rates, returns, route constraints, and defects before the problem becomes a strategic issue.
 That is why the forecast analysis is not a revenue forecast.
 It is a sustainability test.
 The forecast should be able to show if future growth is sustainable while facing pressure.
 The best forecast for Amazon should therefore not be the amount the company is expected to sell, but the operating income the company is expected to keep under fulfillment stress.